What is a self-assessment?

 8. Leadership

-• Under my leadership, the sales performance of the business has increased by 20%.
+- Under my leadership, the sales performance of the business has increased by 20%.

 Areas of improvement

-• I could not correctly assess the resources needed by the team to deliver the new product by the end of Q3.
-I will need to allocate more time to listen, plan and engage with the project leaders so that the delay is not longer than 1 month.
+- I could not correctly assess the resources needed by the team to deliver the new product by the end of Q3.
+I will need to allocate more time to listen, plan, and engage with the project leaders so that the delay is not longer than 1 month.

-• The plan for retaining 2 key managers didn't work out accordingly, as the proposed stay offer were declined.
-We plan to run plans satisfaction survey every quarter to spot such challenges early on.
+- The plan for retaining 2 key managers didn't work out accordingly, as the proposed stay offer was declined.
+We plan to run a satisfaction survey every quarter to spot such challenges early on.

-In our in-depth guide we have expanded on the 15 key leadership qualities that leaders must posses.
+In our in-depth guide, we have expanded on the 15 key leadership qualities that leaders must posses.
 Check them out.

 9. Management